 - If that’s not possible, serve one customer at a time inside to avoid crowding.
 You can also use curbside delivery.

 Finally, don’t forget that Valentine’s Day isn’t just for romantic partners, but many loved ones.
-People, especially women, may buy gifts for children, parents, friends, coworkers, and even their pets!10
+People may buy gifts for children, parents, friends, coworkers, and even their pets!10

 1, 5.
 Groupon

 7, 9.
 Xtrachef